 Of course, french food would match perfectly with wines from french grapes even if they grow in a Tuscany Wine Region!

 So the earthy meat dishes from France Cuisine would do great with a Super Tuscan Red Wine as well.

-When matching wine with food, one of the most easy and fool-proof wine and food pairings is to go for local food with local wine.
-So meat dishes, charcuterie and cheese from Toscana will without doubt be a well-matched food and wine pairing.
+When matching wine with food, one of the easiest and fool-proof wine and food pairings is to go for local food with local wine.
+So meat dishes, charcuterie, and cheese from Toscana will without doubt be a well-matched food and wine pairing.
 Or even a simple Pizza!